Acknowledging Messages Received by Clients

 |

-To enable and prepare the Flow to use negative acknowledgments, set int flowProps = 0; String[] flowProperties = new String[10]; flowProperties[flowProps++] = FlowHandle.PROPERTIES.REQUIRED_OUTCOME_FAILED; flowProperties[flowProps++] = SolEnum.BooleanValue.ENABLE; flowProperties[flowProps++] = FlowHandle.PROPERTIES.REQUIRED_OUTCOME_REJECTED; flowProperties[flowProps++] = SolEnum.BooleanValue.ENABLE; To acknowledge a message, you can send an ACK or NACK using:
+To enable and prepare the flow to use negative acknowledgments, set int flowProps = 0; String[] flowProperties = new String[10]; flowProperties[flowProps++] = FlowHandle.PROPERTIES.REQUIRED_OUTCOME_FAILED; flowProperties[flowProps++] = SolEnum.BooleanValue.ENABLE; flowProperties[flowProps++] = FlowHandle.PROPERTIES.REQUIRED_OUTCOME_REJECTED; flowProperties[flowProps++] = SolEnum.BooleanValue.ENABLE; To acknowledge a message, you can send an ACK or NACK using:

 Possible values to use: